 - Wish them well (even if they’re spewing vitriol).

 Keeping it professional and positive lends credibility to your brand.
 If the bad reviewer is just having a bad day, that person’s anger will contrast even more sharply against the measured words in your response, marginalizing the bad reviewer as one of “those” kinds of people on the Internet.

 Pro tip: well-wishing the reviewer at the end can provide a chance to reinforce your brand message for everyone else who reads the review, too.
-Being happy for someone who found a better [XYZ] somewhere else can still be worth a virtual high-five.
+Being happy for someone who found a “better” product or service somewhere else can still be worth a virtual high-five.
 It’s one of the finer points about learning how to remove fake negative reviews from Google that pays off over time.

 Can People Buy Bad Google Reviews Against You?

 It’s against Google’s rules, but yes, such reviews can be purchased illicitly.
 I’ve dealt with them directed at my clients before.
 Luckily they’re pretty easy to spot most of the time—the people getting paid to make bad reviews don’t usually put any effort into it, so they check all the boxes of a fake review.
 This leaves a spam footprint that can be used as evidence to remove them.
 Depending on the Google service rep reading your request, you may need to get back in touch once or twice, but I’ve also had Google remove bad reviews without even requesting evidence.

 It’s almost as if people selling fake bad reviews are lazy, or something.